-There may be some situations, during your participation in the trial where you need to be taken to another hospital to receive specific treatment for your condition.
-If this happens, with your consent, we would contact the hospital where you are receiving treatment and ask them to provide some information about how you are getting on.
+There may be some situations, during your relative/friend/patients participation in the trial where they will need to be taken to another hospital to receive specific treatment for their condition.
+If this happens, with your consent, we would contact the hospital where your relative/friend/patient are receiving treatment and ask them to provide some information about how they are getting on.
 Doing so would help us better answer the research question, but it is optional and you can say no at any time.